remivisser/Sublime-Plugin-disable_edit_readonly/README.md

 # Disable Edit Readonly Summary
-Tiny Sublime Plugin disabling editing of files that have read-only permissions on the os.
+Tiny lightweight Sublime Plugin disabling editing of files that have read-only permissions on the os.

 ## Description
 Plugin makes the file buffer's read-only state match the os read-write